 The normal fee for a wedding at Holy Name is £200 and payable to ‘The Church of the Holy Name’.

-For couples who reside in the parish and require the preparation service of the parish priest for their marriage taking place elsewhere, the fee is £50.
+For couples who require the preparation service of the parish priest for their marriage taking place elsewhere, the fee is £50.
 This is payable to ‘The Holy Name Church’ after the documentation has been dispatched to the appropriate Church authority.

 The fees for the organist and other musicians are listed below under ‘Music’.